MUNICIPAL CODE ENFORCEMENT

 - Fencing can eliminate accessibility to areas prone to graffiti.

 Code violations may be reported to the Public Safety Department in person, by mail, or by telephone.

 - Please provide your name, address and telephone number where we can contact you for additional information.

 - Provide the address of the location of the perceived violation, including street number and name.

 - Provide a brief description of your specific concern with the property.

 Your concerns will be forwarded to a Code Enforcement Officer, who will investigate the issue.
 If a violation is observed, the property owner or tenant will be given written notification to correct the violation within a specified time period.
-If the violation is not corrected, the owner or tenant will be subject to criminal prosecution.
+If the violation is not corrected, the owner or tenant could face additional enforcement action including administrative fines, or criminal or civil prosecution.
 To report a violation by mail, write to:

 City of La Mirada